rafaelfagundes/BetterRest/README.md

 # BetterRest

-BetterRest is an iOS application aimed at helping users determine the optimal sleep duration and wake-up time based on their daily schedule.
+BetterRest is an iOS application aimed at helping users determine the optimal sleep duration and wake-up time based on their daily schedule, leveraging the power of Core ML to provide personalized recommendations and enhance the user experience through intelligent data analysis.

 ## Screenshot
 <img src="./screenshot.png" width="400">